 Camp will take place July 16-20 on the campus of Baylor University.

-Chuck Codd is in his fifth season with the Baylor soccer program after following Marci Jobson to Waco from Northern Illinois where he was a volunteer assistant coach.
-Among other duties, Codd is in charge of goalkeepers and defenders.
+Chuck Codd is in his ninth season with the Baylor soccer program after following coaches Marci and Paul Jobson to Waco from Northern Illinois, where he was a volunteer assistant coach.

-In his four seasons at Baylor, Codd has helped the Bears become one of the best defensive squads in the Big 12.
-As a team, BU has posted four of the program's five lowest goals against averages in the last four seasons, including the lowest mark in 2010 (0.81).
+In his eight seasons at Baylor, Codd has helped the Bears become one of the NCAA's best defensive squads.
+As a team, BU has posted seven of the program's lowest goals against averages in the last seven seasons, including the lowest mark in 2012 (0.53).
+The mark led the Big 12, was third in the NCAA and produced a program-record 13 shutouts.
+The defense played a large role in Baylor earning its first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance in 2012.

-Last season, Codd was instrumental in helping Courtney Seelhorst post the second lowest GAA in program history (0.80).
-The senior also recorded 10 shutouts under Codd's watch, while the team as a whole tied the program record for the most shutouts in a season with 11.
+In 2011, Codd was instrumental in helping Courtney Seelhorst post the then-second lowest GAA in program history (0.80).
+The senior also recorded 10 shutouts under Codd's watch, while the team as a whole tied the then-program record for the most shutouts in a season with 11.
 BU only allowed 18 goals on the year in 22 games for a 0.82 goals against average.

-In 2010, BU surrendered the fewest goals (16) in Baylor history.
+In 2010, BU surrendered the fewest goals (16) in Baylor history at the time.
 He also guided Seelhorst to eight solo shutouts on the year, which at the time tied her with Dawn Greathouse for second in most solo shutouts in a season.
-In addition, her 0.812 GAA on the year ranks her third all-time for goals-against average in a season at BU.
+In addition, her 0.812 GAA on the year ranks her fourth all-time for goals-against average in a season at BU.

 During his one season at Northern Illinois, Codd helped NIU to post the program's best record since 1998 at 10-5-5 and advanced to the MAC Tournament semifinals for the second consecutive year.